 Caroline Neilson Adv.
 Dip, Registered MBACP.

 Everyone brings their unique way of being into every relationship and I feel that the counselling alliance must reflect this.
-I believe everyone needs to feel valued, respected and supported , but life can often throw up situations and circumstances, whereby you may lose sight of the things that you need most for yourself.
-Being listened to and heard can bring about a great sense of relief , especially when you feel that you are facing your problems all alone.
+I believe everyone deserves to feel valued, respected and supported , but, all too often, people lose sight of what they want for themselves, when life throws up difficult situations and circumstances.
+Being listened to, and heard, can bring about a great sense of relief , especially when you feel that you are facing your problems all alone.

 I see the counselling relationship as a joint venture, in which the counsellor facilitates exploration into present and past experiences, enabling greater understanding of what has shaped the person you are now and how you can create the changes you would like.

 I believe that the first aim of the therapeutic relationship is to create a trusting, safe environment which establishes a building block from which to explore difficult issues.
 Choosing a counsellor who is right for you is an important part of the process.

 It may feel daunting to make the first contact.
 Sometimes the anxiety can be lessened if you have been able to prepare for the first meeting .
 I am happy to respond to an email and then have a brief chat before you decide to make your first visit.

 As an integrative counsellor, I work from a humanistic grounding, which means that I feel it is essential to offer a warm, accepting, non-judgmental and authentic working relationship.
 The Integrative approach also means that I work with bringing hidden aspects of yourself into awareness and include transpersonal elements in my way of working.
 The transpersonal is an internal knowing - the part of you that knows when something does or doesn't feel right, but is often drowned out by doubts and fears.
 This is an holistic approach, incorporating intuition, emotions, thoughts, behaviours and body awareness.